 How to Repair a Chipped Windshield – The Easy Way

-Why does Windshield Chipping happen?
+Why does windshield chipping happen?

-- The most common cause of windshield chipping is the pieces of debris that fly off the road with the tires of the vehicles ahead of you.
+- The most common cause of windshield chipping is the pieces of debris that fly off the road from the tires of the vehicles ahead of you.
 Even though these particles are small and seemingly harmless, they are ejected at tremendous speeds by the tires of vehicles and can easily cause your windshield to crack.

 - Rapid changes in the temperature are the second most common issue that damages windshields.
 Glass is not very good at handling the stresses caused by the change of temperature.
-So, if your car’s windshield is subjected to a rapid change in temperature due to weather or any other issue, it can very easily crack it.
+So, if your car’s windshield is subjected to a rapid change in temperature due to the weather or any other issue, it can very easily crack it.

 - Impacts also contribute towards some windshield crack incidents.
 We are not talking about a full-on collision that obliterates the shield.
 Even if the front window is not directly hit, the stress transferred to the windshield by the frame of the car in the event of an impact can cause the glass to develop cracks.